 If we wish to engage in postal marketing then the GDPR applies.
-There are 6 legal bases under GDPR for processing of personal data: consent, contract, legal obligation, vital interests, public task or legitimate interests - all as detailed above.
-The GDPR specifically says that direct marketing may be regarded as a 'legitimate interest' but it should not be taken for granted and must be used carefully at all times.
-We must also flag up very clearly that the data subject has the right to opt out at any time.
+The GDPR specifically says that direct marketing may be regarded as a 'legitimate interest' but it should not be taken for granted and must be used carefully at all times, including flagging up very clearly that the data subject has the right to opt out at any time.